OfficeDev/VBA-content/VBA/Office-Shared-VBA/articles/commandbarbutton-hyperlinktype-property-office.md

 ## Example

-This example checks the  **HyperlinkType** property for the specified command bar button on the command bar named "Custom.".
-If **HyperlinkType** is set to **msoCommandBarButtonHyperlinkNone**, the example sets the property to **msoCommandBarButtonHyperlinkOpen** and sets the URL to www.microsoft.com.
+This example checks the  <strong>HyperlinkType</strong> property for the specified command bar button on the command bar named "Custom.".
+If <strong>HyperlinkType</strong> is set to <strong>msoCommandBarButtonHyperlinkNone</strong>, the example sets the property to <strong>msoCommandBarButtonHyperlinkOpen</strong> and sets the URL to www.microsoft.com.

 ```